MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/service-protection-maximizing-api-throughput.md

 See [Batch requests](./odata#batch-requests) for more information on batch requests with Finance and Operations service endpoints.

 ## Remove the affinity cookie
-When yo umake a connection to a service on Azure a cookie is returned with the response and all your subsequent requests will attempt to be routed to the same server unless capacity management forces it to go to another server.
+When you make a connection to a service on Azure a cookie is returned with the response and all your subsequent requests will attempt to be routed to the same server unless capacity management forces it to go to another server.
 If you remove this cookie, each request you send will be routed to any of the elegible servers.
 This increases throughput because limits are applied per server.
 This simply allows you to use more servers if they are available.

 > [!NOTE]
 > This strategy should only be used by applications that are seeking to optimize throughput.
-Interactive client applications benefit from teh affinity cookie because it allows for reusing cached data that would otherwise need to be recreated, leading to poorer performance.
+Interactive client applications benefit from the affinity cookie because it allows for reusing cached data that would otherwise need to be recreated, leading to poorer performance.

 The following code shows how to disable cookies when initializing an HttpClient with web services, assuming you are using a custom HttpMessageHandler to manage authentication.